 Students who are not residents of Kansas can be counted in the regular enrollment of a district.
 However, are excluded from enrollment counts of a virtual school or program.
 (K.S.A.
-72-3715(e))
+72-3715(e). as amended by Senate Sub for House Bill 2353)